Posted: Thursday, 23 August 2018 @ 12:20

 going in to hibernation.
 Take a cue from the natural world, and make sure you

 invest some time into getting your 8 hours’ sleep a night.
-Be sure to switch
+Pay attention to your breathing,

-and pay attention to how your body feels lying in bed.
-Don’t let yourself be
+and pay attention to how your body feels lying in bed, let go of the days distractions and sleep well.